imjoy-team/ImJoy/docs/i2k_tutorial.md

 You can [fork the imjoy-starter repo](https://github.com/imjoy-team/imjoy-starter/fork) (or create an empty one if you prefer) on Github.

+?> The imjoy-starter repo contains a [docs folder](https://github.com/imjoy-team/imjoy-starter/tree/master/docs) which you can take notes and it will rendered as an interactive web site like this: https://imjoy-team.github.io/imjoy-starter/.
+You can add your plugin code with some special markup in the markdown, you can then see the **Run** and **Edit** button.

 Now you can name your plugin as, for example, `PokemonChooser.imjoy.html` and upload it to the `plugins` folder of your forked repo by using git commands or upload directly to the repo.
 You can organize upload the plugin file in any kind of folder organization.